riptide766/ubuntu-notes/books/ubuntu/glossary.rst

 .. glossary::

+    devpts
+         The devpts file system provides an interface to pseudo terminal (pty) devices.
+It is typically mounted at /dev/pts.
+A new pty device file is dynamically created when the /dev/ptmx pty master multiplex device is opened.

     GMP
         GMP is a free library for arbitrary precision arithmetic, operating on signed integers, rational numbers, and floating point numbers. `gmplib.org <http://gmplib.org/>`_